Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Nuclear structure functions in the OPE

 \subsection{Structure functions in the OPE}

 In this section, we briefly outline the key elements of the OPE required to obtain expressions for structure functions with TMCs at leading twist $\tau$.
-Formally, TMCs are $\mathcal{O}(M_A^2/Q^2)$ corrections to structure functions that are first generated by the \textit{same} operators that define the structure functions themselves at leading power.
+Formally, TMCs are $\mathcal{O}(x_A M_A^2/Q^2)$ corrections to structure functions that are first generated by the \textit{same} operators that define the structure functions themselves at leading power.
 For this reason they are sometimes called ``kinematical'' power corrections~\cite{Ellis:1982wd,Ellis:1982cd}.
-Such power corrections can be isolated from ``dynamical'' power corrections, which are proportional to the QCD coupling constant, by setting the coupling constant to zero.
+Such power corrections can be isolated from ``dynamical'' power corrections, by setting powers of $(M_A^2/Q^2)$ in the OPE to zero.
 We generally follow the early literature of Refs.~\cite{Nachtmann:1973mr,Georgi:1976ve,Georgi:1976vf,DeRujula:1976baf,Jaffe:1982pm,Collins:1984xc}, which shed light on the underlying dynamics of hadrons, but note that TMCs can also be derived using diagrammatic methods and finite parton $k_T$~\cite{Ellis:1982wd,Ellis:1982cd}.
-While we only outline the derivation here, a fuller derivation of nuclear structure functions and their TMCs at leading power in the OPE is provided in \ref{app:nTMC_derivation}.
+While we only outline the derivation here, a fuller derivation of nuclear structure functions and their TMCs at leading power in the OPE is provided in App.~\ref{app:nTMC_derivation}.

 Constructing TMCs for structure functions in the OPE provides a systematic organization of short and long distance physics that does not manifestly rely on the perturbativity of QCD.
-(This means that it is possible to obtain all-orders results.)
+(This means that it is possible to obtain results that are all orders in $\alpha_s$.)
 Inspired by the program of Refs.~\cite{Georgi:1976ve,Georgi:1976vf}, the construction of structure functions follows by first recognizing that the inclusive hadronic tensor describing $\gamma^* A\to X$ scattering in the deeply inelastic limit,\footnote{The subscripts $XA$ on the vector currents $J_\mu,J_\nu$ are simply labels to denote the hadronic current that takes $A$ to $X$.
 The current is independent of states $A,X$ but depends on whether the current is electromagnetic or weak.}